mkawalec/pumas/README.md

     cmake ..
     make -j3

-which should produce a 'solver' executable for you.
+which should produce 'solver' and 'test-suite' executables for you.

-### Building the documentation

-To do that you need to be inside the build directory and make doc:

-    cd build
-    make doc

 ## Tests